danie11am/danie11am.github.io/_posts/2023-03-02-lessons-learnt-from-rewriting-an-app-in-swiftui.md

 In practice the challenge is to understand and use the SwiftUI keywords properly, such as `@State`, `@Binding`, `@ObservedObject`, `@StateObject`, `@Published`.

-I found it helpful to not worrying about all the implications of each one too much, and just focus on finding the keyword that helps you build what you need.
+I found it helpful to not worry about all the implications of each one too much, and just focus on finding the keyword that helps you build what you need.
 Don't over analyse.
-Get things done, and all will make more sense soon.
+Get things done, and all will make sense soon.

 ### Speed of development